jero98772/CompresionEncriptacion/README.md

 - **Image FFT and Caesar Cipher**: We applied FFT to images followed by Caesar encryption.
 The Caesar cipher, while simple, added a layer of obfuscation without significantly increasing the image size, making it a suitable option for demonstration purposes.

 ### Summary

 This project demonstrates that the order and choice of compression and encryption algorithms matter and depend on the file type.

+The order of compression and encryption does not depend on the file type itself, but rather on its content.
+For example, when encrypting text, we could use Huffman compression to reduce the size significantly.
+However, if we’re working with a book like *Don Quixote*, where there aren’t many repeated words, compression won’t be as effective.
+In this case, we might compress the plain text using Huffman and then encrypt it with RSA.
+The RSA encryption generally increases the file size because it replaces characters with large numbers (often over 1000) and introduces patterns within these numbers.
+Therefore, compressing an already encrypted file won’t guarantee a smaller file size.

+Alternatively, we could consider XOR encryption combined with LZW compression, which compresses by grouping patterns.
+In binary files, we often find bit groups that represent meaningful information (like compiled files), as opposed to random sequences of 1s and 0s.
+In this structured scenario, LZW compression would be effective, and applying XOR encryption afterward would not interfere with the compression.
+However, if the file type were changed to plain text, the order of compression and encryption would indeed impact the result.

+In cases like FFT (Fast Fourier Transform) compression combined with Caesar cipher encryption, the order does not affect the outcome, though this method is impractical and mostly for aesthetic purposes.

+In summary, whether compression and encryption order matters depends on the specific content of the file.